 It’s 2026, and without surprise, AI continues to be the buzzword.
 Organisations are rushing to embed generative models into products and workflows.
 And as adoption grows so do attack surfaces unique to AI.
 To address the security concerns, cybersecurity leaders are now inclined towards AI red teaming, and rightly so.
-Red teaming is one of the best security exercises to defend and defend at scale.
+It is one of the best security exercises to defend and defend at scale.

 To make it easy, we did the research and listed the top five AI red teaming providers, all with India presence, so security leaders can shortlist vendors quickly.